R. Hector MacKay-Dunn, J.D., K.C.

 Dr. Billen received his Ph.D. in chemistry from the University of Louvain in Belgium.

 Dr. Robert T. Foster

-Dr. Robert T. Foster is the CEO of Hepion Pharmaceuticals, based in Edison, NJ and Edmonton, Canada.
+Dr. Robert T. Foster most recently was CEO of Hepion Pharmaceuticals, based in Edison, NJ and Edmonton, Canada.
 He is also an Adjunct Professor, Faculty of Pharmacy and Pharmaceutical Sciences, University of Alberta, and is currently a Board member of Transcriptome Sciences Inc. He previously served as a Board member for the Alberta Economic Development Authority; a Council Member, Alberta Premier’s Advisory Council on Health; an Advisory Board Member, Industry Liaison Office, University of Alberta; Co-Chair and Board Member of BioAlberta; and on the Board of Management, Alberta Science and Research Authority.

 Dr. Foster first began working on cyclophilin drug development in 1988 and has more than 30 years of pharmaceutical and biotech experience.
 Prior to Hepion, he was CEO and Founder of Ciclofilin Pharmaceuticals Inc., which merged with Hepion in 2016.
 Before that, he founded Isotechnika Pharma Inc. in 1993, and was its Chairman and CEO for approximately 21 years.
 During his tenure at Isotechnika, Dr. Foster discovered voclosporin, an immunosuppressive drug to treat autoimmune diseases.